mikermcneil/beacon/README.md

 - Plugins: small add-ons that give extra functionality
 - Apps: large add-ons that give your website super powers

-The theme data model and theme structure would stay very similar to how WordPress works, but even simpler and more consistent.
-Themes, plugins and apps could be installed via an easy-to-use "container" loader.
+Content would be broken into "collections" (similar to WordPress custom post types) - starting with Posts, Pages and Users.
+The theme data model and theme structure would stay very similar to how WordPress works, but simpler and more consistent.
+Themes, plugins and apps could be installed thru an automatic "container" loader.

-More Info
+More Ideas
 ---

 - [Proposed Data Model](MODEL.md)